ditdotdev/dit/docs/src/remote/pushpull.rst

 .. note::

-   Titan doesn't currently retry after network errors or other interruptions.
+   Datadatdat doesn't currently retry after network errors or other interruptions.
    This capabilities will be added in a future release.